imagej/imagej.github.io/_pages/plugins/microtubuletracker.md

 When you input any parameters, please ensure that you use decimal number formatting only.

 Press Next to proceed.
 Three screens and one panel will open.
-They show the original movie, the preprocessed movie, and the “active image”, which represents the seeds and is typically the first frame of the movie.
+They show the original movie, the preprocessed movie, and the "active image", which represents the seeds and is typically the first frame of the movie.
 Every successfully recognized seed will be marked with a red ellipse.

 #### MSER parameters

 The default algorithm to identify the seeds as objects is called Maximally Stable Extremal Regions (MSER)[1].
 Read more about [MSER parameters](/plugins/mser-parameters).
 If a single seed is not recognized or two very close seeds are recognized as one, the user can change the MSER parameters using the adjustable sliders.
-The effect will be displayed live on the “active image”.
-Once most seeds are correctly recognized as objects, click “Find endpoints” to detect the ends of each seed with sub-pixel accuracy.
+The effect will be displayed live on the "active image".
+Once most seeds are correctly recognized as objects, click "Find endpoints" to detect the ends of each seed with sub-pixel accuracy.

 The end-points will be displayed as green circles.
-A “Next” button appears on the panel, which allows the user to flip to the next panel.
+A "Next" button appears on the panel, which allows the user to flip to the next panel.

 <img src="/media/MserSimple.png" width="300"/>